 Is Physical Therapy covered?
 If so, how many visits?

 Physical Therapy is a covered benefit under Apple Health.
-Your initial evaluation does not require prior authorization.
-After an evaluation is complete, a prior authorization will need to be submitted for further treatment.
+Prior Authorizations are required for non-par providers only.
 There are no limitations on visits.
 Visits are covered based on medical necessity.

 I received a bill from my doctor for the physical I had, why am I receiving this bill?